 What do I need to include in my appeal?

 Attach date-specific documentation from a disinterested third party.
-Documentation should not exceed seven pages.
+Documentation must not exceed seven pages.
+If so, your appeal will be returned without review.

 Documentation includes, but is not limited to: